Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     A Dask cluster can be set up to be used with a queueing system like that found on most HPC machines.
 This is done via [Dask Jobqueue](https://jobqueue.dask.org/en/latest/index.html).
 Example configurations for various queuing systems can be found in the ["Example Deployments"](https://jobqueue.dask.org/en/latest/examples.html) section of the Dask Jobqueue documentation.

-    !!!
-Note "Pilot Jobs"

-        Unlike most other workflow engines, Dask is built for the [pilot job model](https://en.wikipedia.org/wiki/Pilot_job) where the allocated nodes continually pull in new tasks to run.
-This makes it possible to avoid submitting a large number of small jobs to the scheduler, which can be inefficient from a queuing perspective.

 === "Parsl"

     Out-of-the-box, Parsl will run on your local machine.
 However, in practice you will probably want to run your Parsl workflows on HPC machines.